kylecorry31/Trail-Sense/guides/en-US/guide_tool_paths.txt

 To change the recording frequency, click the time under the Backtrack label at the bottom-left and enter a new interval.

 Backtrack can record the cell signal strength at each point.
-This can be enabled in Settings > Navigation > 'Record cell signal'.
+This can be enabled in Settings > Paths > 'Record cell signal'.
 If you also have Settings > Navigation > 'Last signal beacon' enabled, a beacon will be created for the last known location where you had a cell signal.

-By default, Backtrack paths are temporary and will be deleted after the number of days specified by Settings > Navigation > 'Backtrack history'.
+By default, Backtrack paths are temporary and will be deleted after the number of days specified by Settings > Paths > 'Backtrack history'.
 You can choose to keep a Backtrack path forever by clicking the menu button on the Backtrack path row and selecting 'Keep forever'.

 ## Creating a Path
 You can choose to manually create a path by doing the following: